 In contrast to the conventional fine-coarse-fine multigrid V-cycle for a source problem, the BMG V-cycle (Algorithm \ref{alg:mg-vcycle}) poses itself as an ``inverted'' V-cycle as the relaxations process as coarse-fine-coarse.
 In Figure \ref{fig:bmg-v}, the first $V_{h_2}$ node corresponds to the presmoothing stage of the conventional multigrid V-cycle.
 The Rayleigh quotient iteration problem \eqref{eq:pb-m-rq} is approximated in $V_{h_2}$ using a smoother.
 Starting from the $V_{h_3}$ node, together with the second $V_{h_2}$ node, 1 smoothing for the source problem \eqref{eq:pb-m-s} is performed on each level, resembling the postsmoothing stage of the conventional multigrid V-cycle.
 The diamond boxes represent the direct eigensolve in the space $V_{h_1} + X_{h_i}$ ($i= 2,3$).

 Finally, we present the bootstrap full multigrid (BFMG) method in Algorithm \ref{alg:mg-fmg}.
 The transition from the BMG V-cycle (Algorithm \ref{alg:mg-vcycle}) to the BFMG (Algorithm \ref{alg:mg-fmg}) resembles the conventional full geometric multigrid cycle that applies V-cycles in an incremental fashion, in terms of the levels (meshes) involved.
-On the coarsest mesh, the eigen-problem is directly solved and then the eigenpairs of interest form the right hand sides of the source problems that are approximated on the finer meshes.
+On the coarsest mesh, the eigenvalue problem is directly solved and then the eigenpairs of interest form the right hand sides of the source problems that are approximated on the finer meshes.
 The approximated solutions obtained from the source problems are then used to enrich the coarse space.
 Overall, the algorithm is continuously improving the eigenpair approximations by working mainly on the coarsest level.
 The algorithm is again illustrated briefly using 4 levels in Figure~\ref{fig:bmg-f}.